Skip to main content

 Am I required to have a return to work interview?

-While return to work interviews are not legally required in the UK, many employers use them as a best practice to support their employees’ return to work and to comply with health and safety regulations.
+While return to work interviews are not legally required in the UK, many employers use them as a best practice to support employees returning to work from maternity leave and to comply with health and safety regulations.
 Some companies have formal policies that mandate these interviews, while others may conduct them on a case-by-case basis, depending on the nature and length of the absence.

 How to prepare for a return to work interview after maternity leave